 Mega Man 3 had the Doc Robot, an enemy who copied the attack patterns of the bosses from the previous game.

-Mega Man Zero 2 throws the player for a loop by changing the attack patterns of one of the bosses in the boss rush entirely, by throwing in the brother you killed in the previous game.
+Zero 2 throws the player for a loop by changing the attack patterns of one of the bosses in the boss rush entirely, by throwing in the brother you killed in the previous game.
 It's like they were feeling spiteful and wanted you to lose.
-Also, the return of these bosses is handwaved by the fact Elpizo used the power of the Dark Elf to being them back — though with heavy brainwashing in effect.
+Also, the return of these bosses is handwaved by the fact Elpizo used the power of the Dark Elf to bring them back — though with heavy brainwashing in effect.
+One of those bosses also has an attack that invokes this, where he lifts Zero into the air and attacks him with phantom images of previous X-series bosses (Vile, Agile, Bit, and Colonel).

 Zero 3handwaves this, with the Big Bad specializing in Reploid "revival".
 Even more stunning — no less than four bosses return to fight you from the first game, all with brand new powers!
 If that wasn't enough for you, Copy X, the Big Bad of the first title, is one of them!
 However, he's now stuck with a Verbal Tic, and to prevent him from using his Seraph form and rebelling against Dr. Weil (and effectively becoming a case of final boss deja vu), Weil's rigged him with a self-destruct mechanism that goes off when he tries to transform.